What is email contact nurturing?

 Put simply, email contact nurturing is building a continuing relationship with your customer or prospect base.
 Why would you want to spend time on this?

 As with most sales related activities, to be successful, its all about building trust.

-Trust takes time to build up, studies have also shown that someone typically interacts with a new organisation seven times, before commiting to a purchase.
-The so-called “Rule of Seven“.
+Trust takes time to build up, studies have shown that someone typically interacts with a new organisation seven times, before committing to a purchase.
+Hence, the so-called “Rule of Seven“.

 A person will look to their foundational influences as the basis for building trust.
 After these influences have taken root, less solid influences, such as marketing and advertising can have an impact.
 To be successful, these influences need to build on the foundations.
 This is why personalisation and correctly targeting your customer is so important.

 Obviously there are many different ways, some involving alcohol, but we will focus on the role of email marketing to nurture contacts.
 According to a survey, 49% of email marketeers send weekly emails.
 A further 30% send more than one email per week.
 Of course this survey includes consumer and retail, which tends to market more aggressively.
 Sending too many emails will increase your unsubscribe rate and eventually lead to fewer clicks.

 At Marketwise, we focus on the scientific community and in general, our customers either have a new product or service, a subscription service to sell or an event to promote.

 - Product/Service feature highlight message

 If applicable, the final message can include a “last chance discount” message.

 Strategy: Promotion plus regular nurture to match tempo of the subscription, eg, monthly, quarterly.